touche-webis-de/touche-code/clef24/human-value-detection/approaches/ollama-baseline/README.md

 a server that you can call via HTTP or deploy for everyone to use.

 ## Usage
+If you have no access to an [Ollama](https://ollama.com/) container, you can run your own following the [official documentation](https://hub.docker.com/r/ollama/ollama).
+The `ollama_baseline.py` assumes it runs at the default port, but host and port can be changed using the `OLLAMA_HOST` environment variable.

+Requests to the Ollama server are cached in `llm-cache.json.gzip`.
+If it exists, this file is added to the Docker image when building it.
+Since access to Ollama is not allowed inside TIRA, create this file while running your code locally and then create the Docker image that you can push to TIRA.
+Since it then has all responses cached, it will still execute in TIRA to demonstrate replicability.

 ### Local usage
 ```bash